zuhaibasad/Odoo_Data_Load_BQ_Cloud_Function/README.md

+## License
+This project is not licensed.
+If you want to use, please contact me.

 # Odoo API Data Loader to Google BigQuery

 This project extracts data from Odoo REST API endpoints, loads it into Google Cloud Storage, and then into Google BigQuery.
 The code is designed to run as a Google Cloud Function.